Yandex Cloud

 2. Select Cloud CDN.

-3. Select the created CDN resource.
+3. Select the CDN resource you created.

 With Terraform, you can quickly create a cloud infrastructure in Yandex Cloud and manage it using configuration files.
 These files store the infrastructure description written in HashiCorp Configuration Language (HCL).
 If you change the configuration files, Terraform automatically detects which part of your configuration is already deployed, and what should be added or removed.